From the Desk to the Gym: Preventing Disc Compression in Everyday Life

 Sit tall with your ears aligned over your shoulders and hips.
 Avoid leaning forward or slouching—even during deep focus.

-How to Prevent Spinal Compression at the Gym
+How to Prevent Spine Compression at the Gym

 To stay active without overloading your spine, apply these strategies to your workouts: